 It’s always difficult to gauge what the future may hold, but that truth is ever more poignant amid a pandemic in an especially uncertain world.
 And in an industry, such as meetings and events, that relies on togetherness and human connection (which may be restricted in the name of public safety), it’s even more complex to foretell what tomorrow may bring.
 But that doesn’t mean we’re not going to try to predict what’s going to happen next and prepare for upcoming challenges.

-In that vein, Meeting Professionals International (MPI), the world’s largest meeting and event industry association, recently published its Summer 2021 Meetings Outlook, a future-focused quarterly report that identifies new trends and innovations.
+In that vein, Meeting Professionals International (MPI), the world’s largest meeting and event industry association, published its Summer 2021 Meetings Outlook, a future-focused quarterly report that identifies new trends and innovations.
 The publication allows meeting planners to budget and plan accordingly, and ensures a strong foundation for building sound strategies to keep meetings on a path to success.

 Meetings Outlook reports present future industry trends and predictions from MPI members, including meeting professionals on MPI’s Business Research Panel.
 Research is conducted in house using the Qualtrics survey platform.
 The research is conducted quarterly and provides current business conditions and future outlooks.